rusalka013/microsoft-movie-analysis/README.md

 There is a little positive correlation between rating and population indicating that these two variables have to be considered independently as we did.

-We do see some correlation between most released genre and the highest rated: Documentary.
+We do see some correlation between most released genre and the highest rated: Documentary and Drama.
 But there might be other factors outside of Rating contributing to Documentary and Drama to be the most released genres.

 Business Suggestions:
 * Action, Adventure, Sci-Fi, Fantasy, Mystery, and War are the most popular.
 They also make up the top 10 most profitable genres.